Center for Technology Transfer and Commercialization

 Masood joined CTTC in February 2012 and is responsible for identifying, protecting and marketing technologies in both physical and life sciences, as well as managing the licensing activities for VU e-Innovations.
 Prior to joining CTTC, Masood was a technology transfer intern and a post-doctoral research fellow at Wake Forest University.
 Masood received his Ph.D. in 2010 from the Virginia Tech-Wake Forest University School of Biomedical Engineering, working at the Wake Forest Institute for Regenerative Medicine where he worked on developing tissue engineered skeletal muscle constructs for functional repair in a rodent injury model.
 He also worked on cardiovascular bioengineering, specifically evaluating the impact of smooth muscle seeding on structural, biomechanical, and physiological characteristics of tissue engineered blood vessels, using a sheep carotid-jugular fistula model.
-He received a Bachelor of Technology degree in Dairy Science and Technology, and subsequently received M.Tech and MS degrees in Biotechnology and Bioinformatics.
+He received a Bachelor of Technology degree in Dairy Science and Technology, and subsequently received M.Tech and MS degrees in Biotechnology and Bioinformatics, respectively.
 Masood is a member of Association of University Technology Managers, where he serves on the Membership Committee, and the Licensing Executives Society.
 Masood is a winner of 2014 Howard Bremer Scholarship awarded by Association of University Technology Managers (AUTM).